Element2804/Takes-Notes/README.md

 # Takes-Notes

-This program uses the inquirer package from node.js to generate a custom SVG Logo based on user responses.
+This program allows the user to type and save notes

 ## License
 This application is covered under the MIT license.<br>